MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description
   If you enable this policy all the specified data types will be excluded from synchronization.
 This policy can be used to limit the type of data uploaded to the Microsoft Edge synchronization service.

-You can provide one of the following data types for this policy: "favorites", "settings", "passwords", "addressesAndMore", "extensions", and "collections".
+You can provide one of the following data types for this policy: "favorites", "settings", "passwords", "addressesAndMore", "extensions", "history", "openTabs", and "collections".
 Note that these data type names are case sensitive.

 Users will not be able to override the disabled data types.